luciamayorf/Variant_calling_and_filtering/README.md

 NOTE: The final filter I applied for the reference panel for imputation is much more strict (missing in 1 individual maximum).
 See Rmd.

 ---

 # Functional annotation

 We want to functionally annotate the variants to asign them a degree of deleteriousness.
 We first run SnpEff to make sure there's no contamination.
-For that, we first need to [build the reference genome database](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/functional_annotation/README.md).
+For that, we first need to build the reference genome database.
+For more detail, go to [Functional annotation section](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/functional_annotation/README.md)

 ---